The Spiritual Centre.co.uk

 Bruce Clifton

-We have alphabetised this list of animal spirit that harmonise with the willow tree solely for ease of reference:
+We have alphabetised this list of animal spirit that harmonise with the alder tree solely for ease of reference, no sense of hierarchy or entitlement is intended or implied:

 Butterfly